0

 What is the Significance of Ketosis for Weight Loss and Type 2 Diabetes?

 Ketosis happens when your body doesn't have enough glucose for energy.
 Instead, it burns stored fats, resulting in the production of molecules called ketones.
-These little powerhouses can be used as an alternative fuel source.
+These can be used as an alternative fuel source.

 This metabolic state isn’t easy to achieve because our bodies are conditioned to use sugar as the primary energy source.
 Getting into this fat-burning zone requires significant dietary changes, such as adopting a ketogenic diet or intermittent fasting strategies.